mihaxor/mihaxor/README.md

 ### Hi there 👋
 I’m Catalin, a Software Developer passionate about building interactive, performant, and scalable web applications.
 Highly motivated in designing user-friendly interfaces and writing clean, maintainable code with TypeScript.
 I also have hands-on experience working with Next.js for server-side React applications and occasionally with Java and Spring Boot for backend development.
-While I have solid full-stack experience across both frontend and backend, my main focus and passion remain in building intuitive and engaging user interfaces..
+While I have solid full-stack experience across both frontend and backend, my main focus and passion remain in building intuitive and engaging user interfaces.
 Skilled in leveraging Kubernetes and Docker for orchestration and deployment.

   📫 How to reach me:
   -   <a href="https://www.linkedin.com/in/catalin-glavan">LinkedIn Profile</a>